-Foto Yeraz*, an extension of my quest for new meanings in the tradition of studio photography and its connection to my Armenian identity.
-Foto Yeraz is a fictitious and vacant photo studio, where figures are absent, but spatial elements, such as large scale backdrops and props, still continue to exist, in fact they convert from serving as objects and start acting as subjects instead.
-Backdrops, depicting romanticised spaces, resist the documentary claims of photography and therefore create a constant dichotomy between the real and the fake.
-I utilise actual photographs of existing photo studios, and various textures from Beirut’s Armenian surroundings to create the uncanny backdrops of Foto Yeraz, where I examine the cultural survival of the community and how they sustain their social identity.
+Foto Yeraz*, an extension of my quest for new meanings in the tradition of studio photography and its connection to my Armenian identity, is a fictitious and vacant photo studio, where figures are absent, but spatial elements, such as large scale backdrops and props, still continue to exist, in fact they convert from serving as objects and start acting as subjects instead.
+Backdrops, depicting romanticized spaces, resist the documentary claims of photography and therefore create a constant dichotomy between the real and the fake.
+I utilize actual photographs of existing photo studios, and various textures from Beirut’s Armenian surroundings to create the uncanny backdrops of Foto Yeraz, where I examine the cultural survival of the community and how they sustain their social identity.

 Places You Haven't Been

 Places You Haven’t Been starts with the artist’s random discovery of a studio photograph of her father, taken by Maryam Sahinyan at Foto Galatasaray in 1959.
 The familiar photograph has been divided into two parts, turning into an anonymous image and making room for a middle panel depicting spatial fantasies about that same exact studio space.
 The work aims to hint at the idea that photographic spaces are meant to be perceived differently at various time frames.
 This triptych acts as an entrance point to Foto Yeraz.

 Mountain of Foto Yeraz